Becoming a Hartwick student involves learning a whole new language!

-Cold Cheese Pizza: A Hartwick classic!
-The Oneonta pizzerias are so used to students asking for cold mozzarella cheese on their pizza slices, this has become a standard menu item.
+Cold Cheese Pizza: The Oneonta pizzerias are so used to students asking for cold mozzarella cheese on their pizza slices, this has become a standard menu item.

-The Commons: The dining hall is affectionately referred to as the Commons.
+The Commons: The dining hall is affectionately called as The Commons.

 Fishes: No, this doesn’t refer to the students who eat in the Fishbowl, but rather to the first year students in the Honors Program.

 Frisbee Field: The grassy, level area between Dewar Union and Yager Hall.